walles/riff/README.md

 You can configure `riff` by setting the `RIFF` environment variable to one or more (space separated) command line options.

-For example, set `RIFF=--no-adds-only-special` to disable adds-only special highlighting.
+For example, set `RIFF=--unchanged-style=yellow` to get nicer visualization of unchanged line parts.

 # Installation